VigneshVSV/hololinked/doc/source/index.rst

 * being truly pythonic - all code in python & all features of python
 * easy to understand & setup
-* reasonable integration with HTTP to take advantage of browser based GUI frameworks (like ReactJS)
+* reasonable integration with HTTP to take advantage of modern web practices and Javascript GUI frameworks like React
 * agnostic to system size & flexibility in topology
-* 30FPS 1280*1080*3 image streaming over HTTP
+* 30FPS 1280*1080*3 (8 bit) image streaming over HTTP

 In short - to use it in your home/hobby, in a lab or in a research facility & industry.